 |BTEC Extended Diploma

-Distinction, Distinction, Distinction in a relevant subject (with significant programming content) and at least B in GCSE Maths
+Distinction, Distinction, Distinction in a relevant subject (with significant programming content) and at least B or 6 in GCSE Mathematics

 |Scottish Advanced Highers